Knowledge Base

 Screenshot of the Add Request option in Postman

 In the URL Input field add the url variable that comes from our Environment settings (variables in Postman are enclosed in double curly brackets) followed by the name of the resource we are requesting.
-In this case, it's /about/meta.
+In this case, it's /about.

 Hitting Send will return a JSON output with TERMINALFOUR instance details:

-Screenshot of the /about/meta API output in Postman
+Screenshot of an About Request in Postman

 In the next article, we'll look at using the Web API to add and edit Sections in TERMINALFOUR.